pjweggy/CLADES/README.md

 options:
   -h, --help            show this help message and exit -p, --model_path MODEL_PATH
                         Path to model.
-  -n, --model_name MODEL_NAME
+Defaults to `model/` being in the same directory as `CLADES.py` -n, --model_name MODEL_NAME
                         Name of the model.
-  -t, --total_sumstat   Outputs a single file containing all of the summary statistics on top of pairwise sumstat.
+Defaults to `All` -t, --total_sumstat   Outputs a single file containing all of the summary statistics on top of pairwise sumstat.
   -T, --only_total_sumstat
                         Only outputs a single file containing all of the summary statistics.
 Does not output pairwise sumstat.